 Obviously, to be a property of choice for millennials, management companies must be capable of processing at least one form of electronic payment.

 The property management sector hasn’t settled on a standard for electronic payments.
 This may be one of the reasons why so many management companies are still requiring rent payments be delivered by check, even though checks have the overhead of waiting for the postal service to deliver them and require trips to the bank for deposits.

 There are a number of different electronic payment options that can work for rent, credit check and other payments for both property management and tenants.
 ACH direct deposits can allow renters to set up automatic monthly withdrawals.
 They can set up recurring withdrawals on their end with eChecks, as well as set up payments using email transfers and mobile payments.

 Property management companies may be concerned that committing to a particular payment type will not only tie them to a payment method that might become quickly obsolete, but also create friction with their renters by forcing them into a particular service.

 But property management software can help them overcome this fear.
 By partnering with a full-service payment processor, flexibility of payment types can be built into the product from the start.
 This is especially true if the processor already has APIs in place for easy integration.
-As millennials adopt new technologies and electronic payment methods, the software can be nimble and accommodate the changes needed to handle new payment types.
+As millennials adopt new technologies and electronic payment methods, the can be nimble and accommodate the changes needed to handle new payment types.

 As time goes on, checks will become an antiquated way of paying rent, especially as property managers understand and accept the benefits of electronic payments.
 Even before that, though, millennial residents will chose properties that accept electronic payments over those that don’t.
 Therefore it is crucial that property managers have the tools at their disposal that provide flexibility in their payment processing.
 As a result, these management companies will make business decisions, like choosing the right software provider, based on their ability to meet the needs of the millennial population.